 The information and insights collected during these activities are only as good as the sources from which they are derived.
 A rigorous methodology should balance tangible scientific, technological, and social data insights while also recognizing the significance of the intangible, value-driven changes in society.

 Valuable sources of data and information can be found across four quadrants—from analytic to visionary and from interactive & intuitive to evidence & expertise.

-A common challenge that organizations face in Environmental Scanning is mitigating the “noise” to find and act on relevant information and impact.
+A common challenge organizations face in environmental scanning is mitigating the “noise” to find and act on relevant information and impact.
 Internal, collaborative evaluation of trends, technologies, and other drivers of change can serve as a means of discerning relevance and help teams understand what these elements might mean for their business.
-Based on unique industry- and company-specific criteria, the internal evaluation also helps empower teams with the consensus needed to ensure strategic alignment, strengthen buy-in, and act decisively.
+Based on the unique industry- and company-specific criteria, the internal evaluation also helps empower teams with the consensus needed to ensure strategic alignment, strengthen buy-in, and act decisively.

-Teams can optimize their Environmental Scanning capabilities through centralization and automation:
+Teams can streamline their environmental scanning capabilities through centralization and automation:

-Firstly, having a central platform to collect insights can reveal connections between related elements and allow for the sharing of information between team members and business units.
+- Firstly, having a central platform to collect information can reveal connections between related drivers of change and allow for sharing information between team members and business units.
 A single point of truth helps to create a shared understanding, fosters discussions about the importance of factors, and facilitates internal evaluation.

 Thorough and structured scouting and scanning become useful through the sense-making processes.
 During this phase, teams need to be able to identify patterns from the vast amounts of data, and through connecting data, important patterns appear from which teams will commence their sense-making phases.